 Prepare the crust first:

-- Preheat your oven to 425 degrees and have a 9” glass pie dish ready before rolling out dough.
+Preheat your oven to 425° F and have a 9” glass pie dish ready before rolling out dough.
 Roll out one dough into a 12” (approximately) circle between two sheets of parchment paper, dusting with tapioca or arrowroot if needed.

 For the Apple Filling:

-- In a large bowl, toss sliced apples with the lemon juice to coat, then with remaining ingredients except for the butter or ghee, to evenly combine.
+In a large bowl, toss sliced apples with the lemon juice to coat, then with remaining ingredients except for the butter, to evenly combine.
 Place in the refrigerator until ready to fill bottom crust.

-- Once top and bottom crusts are prepped, fill bottom crust with apple mixture, layering as desired.
-Dot apples with the cold butter/ghee, then carefully place top crust over filling.
+Once top and bottom crusts are prepped, fill bottom crust with apple mixture, layering as desired.
+Dot apples with the cold butter, then carefully place top crust over filling.

-- Seal the edges with your fingers or a fork (totally up to you) and brush with an egg wash* if desired.
-Carefully cut several slits in the top crust to release steam, then place pie dish on a baking sheet, and cover perimeter of crust with foil.
+Seal the edges with your fingers or a fork (totally up to you) and brush with an egg wash* if desired.
+Carefully cut several slits in the top crust to release steam, then place pie dish on a baking sheet.

 Recipe Notes